sparkflows/sparkflows-docs/docs/aws/admin-guide/Infrastructure-aws.rst

 Infrastructure Pre-requisites
 ----

-Fire Insights Infrastructure Pre-requisites for deploying on AWS:

-The memory Pre-requisites to run Fire Insights:
+This document outlines the essential infrastructure pre-requisites needed to deploy Fire Insights on AWS.

 Memory
 ++++

+The memory pre-requisites needed to run Fire Insights:

 .. list-table::
    :widths: 10 20 30